spiral/docs/framework/container.md

 At any moment in future, you can simply create needed property in your class and set it's value using dependency injection (see below).

 > Attention, ideally you should only use short bindings for the set of components which are stated as supportive/infrastruture (i.e. twig, faker, views, cache etc.) and DI for your business logic.
+> Note, there is no static profixes/facades in default framework bundle.

 ## FactoryInterface